 Overall, while you may not always feel that “pregnancy glow”, enjoy the beauty of pregnancy and the natural radiance it brings with it, and save the more invasive cosmetic procedures for after your little baby is born.

-Our little boy, Eli, is now 11 months old, and he is the love of our lives!
-I breastfed for the first 6 months, and avoided all Botox and fillers as is recommended.
-As soon as my son stopped nursing, I was definitely motivated to get Botox.
-The lines and wrinkles I had kept at bay with Botox had reappeared.
+I breastfed for the first 6 months, and avoided all Botox®, Dysport®, and fillers as is recommended.
+As soon as my son stopped nursing, I was definitely motivated to get Dysport® again.
+The lines and wrinkles I had kept at bay with Dysport® had reappeared.
 I also had a different shape to my face.
 The rapid weight gain and weight loss I experienced while being pregnant changed my face – and my mid-face appeared more hollow.
 This is a very common experience and change post-pregnancy.

 I also began to use Latisse again, and was able to regain the length and fullness to my eyelashes that I had become so accustomed to (and in love with) pre-baby.